-Group counseling is often the best way to work on areas of concern, especially when those concerns deal with issues that directly affect your relationship with others.
-Groups give you contact with peers as well as a therapist in a safe and confidential environment.
+Group counseling is a great way to work on areas of concern, especially when those concerns deal with issues that directly affect your relationship with others, communication, social anxiety and loneliness.
+Groups give you contact with peers as well as a counselor in a safe and confidential environment.

 All group counseling sessions are led by a clinician and intended to facilitate a supportive and confidential therapeutic environment.
-Sessions are held weekly and often last for a few weeks for an hour to an hour and a half per session.
+Sessions are held weekly throughout the semester.
+They are usually an hour to ninety minutes long per session.

 Membership in a group is by appointment only.
-Drop-in groups are offered each semester, but these will also require that you make an appointment with the Carruth Center.
-Please call or drop by the Carruth Center if you are interested in joining a group.
+Please make an initial appointment at the Carruth Center if you are interested in joining a group.

 Individual counseling at the Carruth Center provides students the opportunity to sit down with a counselor one-on-one to discuss their concerns in a private and confidential setting.
-Short-term individual counseling sessions last about 45 to 50 minutes and may be held once a week, once every other week or less frequently.
+Short-term individual counseling sessions last about 45 to 50 minutes and may be held once a week, once every other week or less frequently depending on clinical recommendation and need.
 Many students find that their concerns are resolved in three to four sessions.

-Please note that you may be put on a waitlist during periods where there is a high-volume of requests (i.e., midterms and finals).
-If you are considering seeking out counseling around one of these periods, please visit the Carruth Center for your initial appointment as soon as possible.
+Please note that there are times in the semester (i.e., midterms and finals) when appointments may be more spread out due to demand.
+If you are considering seeking out counseling around one of these periods, please call the Carruth Center for your initial appointment as soon as possible or schedule online.

-Couples counseling is offered only on a very limited basis at the Carruth Center.
+Relationship counseling is offered on a very limited basis at the Carruth Center.
 Both partners must be enrolled WVU students to qualify for services.
 Students interested in the service should contact the Carruth Center at 304-293-4431 and ask to speak to the case manager or clinical director.

-Drop-in counseling is available for students Monday through Friday from 9 a.m. to 3 p.m. with extended hours until 5:00 p.m. for students experiencing an emergency.
-Any currently enrolled WVU student is eligible for drop-in counseling.
+The Urgent/Crisis Clinic is available for students Monday through Friday from 9 a.m. to 5 p.m. for students experiencing an urgent emotional need or a psychological emergency.
+Any currently enrolled WVU student is eligible for the Urgent/Crisis Clinic .